-Lee is proud to have a trusted relationship with Froedtert Pleasant Prairie Hospital during the two story vertical expansion of the main Froedtert Pleasant Prairie Hospital building.
+Lee Mechanical was proud to work with Froedtert Pleasant Prairie Hospital on their two-story vertical expansion of the main Froedtert Pleasant Prairie Hospital building.
 With over 40 years of MEP experience, Lee was the obvious choice for the Froedtert Pleasant Prairie Hospital’s Outpatient Surgery Center.
 After demonstrating expertise in project management and a team-focused atmosphere, Froedtert South contracted with Lee for their new outpatient surgery center.

 Riley Construction of Kenosha was the General Contractor for the new construction, which involved up to 20 Lee electricians at one point in the project, along with 14 plumbing specialists.
 Electricians overcame two larger challenges, one of them involving the relocation of a 24.kV Medium Voltage Electrical service and the Tower Pendant light fixtures for the ASC surgical wing expansion.